droglenc/NCMTH107/modules/Data_Production/index.md

 ----

-You should prepare for the concepts of this module by *reading Sections XXX* in [the textbook](../../book/) and watching the following videos:
+You should prepare for the concepts of this module by reading **Chapter 7** in [the textbook](../../book/) and watching the following videos:

 * Types of Studies -- [A](https://www.youtube.com/v/qksFkFh2ezo?version=3&autoplay=1&start=456&end=958){:target="_blank"} [9 mins] **or** [B](https://www.youtube.com/v/KDPBD3SPTPY?version=3&autoplay=1){:target="_blank"} [8 mins]
 * [Types of Conclusions](https://www.youtube.com/v/5zkg1w5zoQ0?version=3&autoplay=1&start=1597){:target="_blank"} [3 mins]